What is an Enantiomer?

 What is the meaning of diastereomers?

 Diastereomers are stereoisomers that do not replicate each other’s images, and are not superimposable on each other.
 The diastereomers can be stereoisomers of two or more stereocenters.
-Determining whether or not two molecules are diastereomers is sometimes challenging.
+Determining whether two molecules are diastereomers is sometimes challenging.